Maynor Figueroa: Early career

-Wigan Athletic (loan)
+Loan to Wigan Athletic

-On 20 December 2007, Honduran newspaper El Heraldo reported that, as a result of interest expressed by the Premier League club Wigan Athletic, Figueroa would be travelling to England.
+On 20 December 2007, Honduran newspaper El Heraldo reported that, as a result of interest expressed by the Premier League club Wigan Athletic, Figueroa would travel to England.
 In January 2008, Figueroa joined Wigan on loan for the rest of the 2007–08 season.
 In July 2008, after a complicated process involving work permit and visa issues, Figueroa rejoined Wigan on loan for a further six months, after which Wigan had the option to make the deal permanent following a successful loan spell.

-Wigan Athletic
+Permanent move to Wigan

 On 23 December 2008, Wigan announced Figueroa had signed a three-and-a-half-year contract to join permanently.
 He scored his first goal for Wigan on 11 January 2009.
 He scored a close range header to secure a late winner against Tottenham Hotspur.
 On 12 December 2009, Figueroa scored a goal against Stoke City from his own half to put Wigan in the lead.
 Figueroa noticed Stoke goalkeeper Thomas Sørensen off his line at a free kick and struck the ball quickly to send the ball soaring over Sørensen and into the net.
 Although the match ended 2–2, Figueroa made the headlines the following day, with Alan Hansen calling it a candidate for Goal of the Season.
 Indeed, Figueroa's goal was chosen as Match of the Day's Goal of the Season for 2009–10.
 By the end of the 2009–10 campaign, he had made 81 appearances and scored twice in all competitions for Wigan.

 The 2010–11 campaign proved difficult for Wigan and Figueroa.
 On 26 February 2011, he made his 100th Premier League appearance, playing the full 90 minutes at left-back in a 4–0 defeat against Manchester United at the DW Stadium.
 He scored a goal against fellow relegation struggling side Birmingham City on 19 March 2011 that led to a 2–1 win for Wigan.
 On the last day of the season, Wigan needed to win and have results go their way in order to secure Premier League safety.
 Figueroa provided the breakthrough for the away side in the 78th minute, setting up Hugo Rodallega to win the game 1–0 at Stoke City and confirm Wigan's safety in the Premier League.

 During Wigan's first League Cup game of the 2012–13 season, Figueroa scored from 35 yards out, as Wigan defeated Nottingham Forest 4–1 at the City Ground.
 Wigan achieved success in the FA Cup winning the competition after beating Manchester City 1–0 in the final.
 Figueroa had played in every round of the FA Cup but was injured for the FA Cup final; however he did receive an FA Cup Winner's medal However, they did not have as much success in the Premier League and were relegated at the end of the season.